alexanderedemalm/linux-firewall-daily-driver/README.md

 ## DETAILS
- **Script:** linux firewall daily driver\
+ **config:** linux firewall daily driver\
  **Author:** Alexander Edemalm\
  **Created:** June 14, 2025

 ## ABOUT
-This script establishes a default-deny firewall on your Linux system,\
+This config establishes a default-deny firewall on your Linux system,\
 blocking incoming connections by default.
 It also blocks outgoing\
 connections on known dangerous ports to improve security for daily\
 users.